arvk/EZFF/docs/index.rst

 EZFF -- Easy Multi-objective Forcefield Optimization
 ====================================================

 EZFF is a Python-based library for quick and easy parameterization of forcefields and interatomic potentials for molecular dynamics simulations.
-EZFF provides interfaces to popular atomistic simulation software, GULP, VASP and QChem and uses Platypus for solving multi-objective optimization problems.
+EZFF provides interfaces to popular atomistic simulation software, GULP, LAMMPS, VASP, RXMD, and QChem and uses Platypus for solving multi-objective optimization problems.
 Use the links below to get started.

 .. toctree::
    :maxdepth: 2